About the Centre

+Any interns who are currently enrolled at an institution of higher education are eligible to apply for the program.
+This includes both undergraduate and graduate programs.
 If you are attending a college or university, you must be a final year student by the end of the semester you are currently completing.
-You should major in Chemistry, Biochemistry, Biology, Microbiology, Immunology and other Biological Sciences.
+You should be major in Chemistry, Biochemistry, Biology, Microbiology, Immunology and other Biological Sciences.

 Knowledge, Skills and Abilities

-- Strong academic track record and recommendations from the immediate supervisor or mentor at the university.
+- Strong academic track record and recommendations from the immediate supervisor or mentor at the study university

 REQUIREMENTS OF THE PROGRAMME

 A full report will be submitted at the end of the internship.
-The research findings obtained from the internship needs to put in at least one publication (peer review journal) within six months after the internship has ended, with joint authorship between the intern and SBC.
+The research findings obtained from the internship need to be put in at least one publication (peer review journal) within six months after the internship has ended, with joint authorship between the intern and SBC.

 Intellectual properties (IP)

 All the materials collected or used in the programme are the property of the Council.
 If any new invention, development, patent, copyright, any form of IP or discovery are made during the programme, ownership of such inventions shall be owned by the Council.

 DOCUMENTS REQUIRED FOR APPLICATION

 The interns need to submit a short proposal (2-3 pages) on the project that he/she is interested in working on at SBC.
 The proposal should indicate the duration of work and date to start the project.
 The intern’s resume must be attached with the proposal.